-Phase 3 – field experience phase – includes performing a full scope of practice on an Advanced Life Support unit while under the direct supervision Paramedic preceptors.
-The field experience phase will last approximately 4 months.
-During this phase students will be responsible for achieving core competency as an entry level Paramedic.
-Students will complete a capstone experience toward the end of Phase 3 by demonstrating that they are able to develop and practice high-level decision making by integrating and applying their learning while dealing with real patient encounters.
+Phase 3 – field internship / Capstone phase – includes performing a full scope of practice on an Advanced Life Support unit while under the direct supervision Paramedic preceptors.
+Capstone will last approximately 2 months.
+During this phase students will be responsible for demonstrating their knowledge.
 This capstone experience will occur on an ALS unit which will require the student to perform competently as a Paramedic.

 Students will be required to pass an online CBT test during Phase 3 to be course completed.

-Students who fail out of any portion of the class will be required to re-start the program from the beginning.
+Students who fail out of any portion of the class will be required to re-start the program from the beginning or challenge the re-entry process.
 It is important that a student gains an understanding and comprehends the material before they are allowed to move forward to the next Phase.

 It is our goal to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.